 More than seventy percent of our students currently receive need-based financial aid.
 Federal, State, and campus-based programs are available to help defray the cost of education.
 The typical length of matriculation for on-campus, residential students is 4 or 5 years for a B.S. degree, 2 years for an A.S. degree, and 1 year for a M.S. degree.
-Maine Maritime Academy achieves a graduation rate for all first-time B.S. students of 69% within 6 years (based on the 1997-2001 cohort years and as reported to the Integrated Post-Secondary Education Data System/IPEDS; most recent year datum, 2001 cohort, is 64% within 6 years).
-Ninety-eight percent of MMA students enrolled in the unlimited license programs pass the U.S. Coast Guard license exam upon their first attempt, based on data for the 2008 academic year.
+Maine Maritime Academy achieves a graduation rate for all first-time B.S. students of 64% within 6 years (based on the 1999-2003 cohort years and as reported to the Integrated Post-Secondary Education Data System/IPEDS; most recent year datum, 2003 cohort, is 67% within 6 years).
+Over 90% of MMA students enrolled in the unlimited license programs successfully pass the U.S. Coast Guard license exam by graduation.

-Based on the graduating class of 2011, the average student indebtedness was \$34,289.00.
+Based on the graduating class of 2012, the average student indebtedness was \$41,909.00.